Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 - Business visa or Startup visa applications

-- Visitor or Family Reunifications visa applications
+- Visitor or Family Reunification visa applications

 - Funds are readily accessible (liquid)